Getting Started

 Repo setup

-Create a subdirectory called pulumi and create a new project and stack in it.
-You’ll need the name of the S3 bucket or cloud host from the previous step here.
-If you are operating in an AWS region other than what is set as your default for AWSCLI, be sure to export AWS_REGION=us-east-1 or whatever else you may need to do to override that.
+Create a subdirectory called pulumi/ and create a new Pulumi project in it with the command below.
+If you are operating in an AWS region other than what is set as your default for awscli, be sure to export AWS_REGION=your-region-here or whatever else you may need to do to override that.

 pulumi new aws-python